1. Failing to validate and analyze the customer reasons for return is a very common mistake in handling product returns.

 5. Making the returns process ridiculously too easy is probably the most surprising mistake when accepting product returns by customer.

-Last but not least, some vendors blindly implement a product returns process that is very susceptible to abuse and ignoring the fact that the "Law Of Diminishing Returns" (no pun intended) may also apply to a returns process that is overly simple.
+Last but not least, some vendors blindly implement a product returns process that is very susceptible to abuse and ignoring the fact that the "Law Of Diminishing Returns" (no pun intended) may also apply to a returns system that is overly simple and easy.

 Are you one of those vendors that installed an 'RMA Software plugin' on your online ecommerce store?
 Have you realized your mistake by now?
 Please contact RMAPORTAL for full details of the surprising big dilemma caused by that.

-What do I mean by this?
+What do we mean by this?
 By making the returns process too easy and thinking that it is good for sales, it will reach a point when the benefits actually diminish.
+Think about this: If you are a customer and you see an easy-returns-link right beside the item that you just bought, how tempting is it to just click that returns-link at the slightest hint of buyer's remorse?

 Sadly, almost 50% of the most common findings for these returns fall under the NFF (No Fault Found) category.
 Not only does a vendor loss profit, but it also skews the reliability statistics of the products that have been marked as returned item.
 It just generates a domino effect of bad data, and bad experience.